open-metadata/OpenMetadata/docs/integrations/connectors/bigquery/bigquery-metadata-extraction.md

 ---
 description: >-
-  This guide will help you configure metadata ingestion workflows using the Redshift connector.
+  This guide will help you configure metadata ingestion workflows using the BigQuery connector.
 ---

-# Redshift Metadata Extraction
+# BigQuery Metadata Extraction

-&#x20;  There are three options for configuring metadata ingestion for this connector.
+There are three options for configuring metadata ingestion for this connector.
 They are as follows:

 1. Schedule metadata ingestion workflows via the **Airflow SDK**.
 Use this option if you already have an Airflow instance running that you plan to use for workflow scheduling with OpenMetadata.
 2. Schedule metadata ingestion workflows via the **OpenMetadata UI**.
 Use this option if you prefer to manage ingestion through the UI and are prepared to either install the [OpenMetadata Airflow REST API plugin](https://pypi.org/project/openmetadata-airflow-managed-apis/) in your Airflow deployment or will use the Airflow container that ships with OpenMetadata.